MonsieurV/monsieurv.github.io/_posts/2015-11-01-findpeaks-in-python.markdown

 ![Plot of find_peaks_cwt_ref](https://raw.githubusercontent.com/MonsieurV/py-findpeaks/master/images/scipy_find_peaks_cwt.png)

 Wondering how to make our algorithms works as simply with Python that they were in MatLab, I've search around the web for other peak detection algorithms available in Python.
 [Stackoverflow][so_1713335] get me to [`peakdetect`][peakdetect], a translation of a MatLab script.
 As it is clearly more trivial to use that `find_peaks_cwt`, it still won't give you the same results that the MatLab `findpeaks` function.
-The algorithm don't find all peaks on low sampled signals or on short samples and don't have a support for minimum peak height filter.
+The algorithm don't find all peaks on low sampled signals or on short samples, and don't have either a support for minimum peak height filter.

 ![Plot of peakdetect](https://raw.githubusercontent.com/MonsieurV/py-findpeaks/master/images/sixtenbe_peakdetect.png)